officelearn/azure-docs.sv-se/articles/cosmos-db/table-sdk-dotnet.md

 ## <a name="release-notes"></a>Viktig information

 ### <a name="a-name113113"></a><a name="1.1.3"/>1.1.3
-* Fast Nuget-paketberoenden på Microsoft.Azure.Storage.Common och Microsoft.Azure.DocumentDB.
+* Fast NuGet-paketberoenden på Microsoft.Azure.Storage.Common och Microsoft.Azure.DocumentDB.
 * Felkorrigeringar på tabellen serialisering när JsonConvert.DefaultSettings konfigureras.

 ### <a name="a-name111111"></a><a name="1.1.1"/>1.1.1